 Recognizing Tree Sicknesses

 This is, perhaps, the most basic step in caring for mature trees.
 There are several types of beetles that eat through trees, types of moths that weaken their branches, and several root issues that can cause your trees to fall over if struck by severe weather.
 Most of these sicknesses are not severe, but being aware of the obvious ones can help prevent major issues before they occur.
 If the sickness is advanced, it is worth calling a tree-care professional to explore what options exist.
+Don’t wait to call as it may only get worse with time.

 Trimming helps out in multiple different ways.
 First and foremost, it helps the trees looks newer and fresher.
 Secondly, it can also help the health of your tree.
 If a tree’s branch is dead, it could be telling you that it’s time for that branch or collection of branches to be replaced — like how dogs shed hair falls out when it grows too long!
 Just as trimming the proper amount can be a good thing, however, trimming too much can be a bad thing.
 If you are considering trimming large sections of healthy branches from a tree, consult with tree-care experts to examine the best path forward.